-- Their behaviour is appropriate at all times; - They follow the procedures following suspicion, disclosure or allegation of child abuse; - They recognise the position of trust in which they have been placed; and - In every respect, the relationships they form with the young people under their care are appropriate.
+- their behaviour is appropriate at all times; - they follow the procedures following suspicion, disclosure or allegation of child abuse; - they recognise the position of trust in which they have been placed; and - in every respect, the relationships they form with the young people under their care are appropriate.

-Councillor Members of the Youth Council will:
+Councillor Members working with the Youth Council will:

-- Have enhanced DBS checks every three years; and - Complete the Surrey County Council Safeguarding Training every three years.
+- have enhanced DBS checks every three years; and - complete the Surrey County Council Safeguarding Training every three years.